tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

   WHERE id = 3;
   ```

 Introduce the class to an additional method of reading the data: wildcards.
-(Slides 12–13)

 * A **wildcard** is a character—either a percentage sign or an underscore—that takes the place of one or more characters in a query.